The Common Microcredential Framework

 - Has a total workload (or study time) of 100-150 hours, including revision for, and completion of, the summative assessment.

-- Is levelled at Level 6 or Level 7 in the European Qualification Framework or the equivalent levels in the recognised university’s national qualification framework.
+- Be levelled at Levels 6-7 in the European Qualification Framework or the equivalent levels in the university’s national qualification framework, or be levelled at Levels 4-5 and fulfil the criteria of the European Credit Transfer and Accumulation System.

-- Provides a summative assessment that awards academic credit, either directly following successful completion of the microcredential or via recognition of prior learning upon enrolment as a student on the recognised university’s course of study.
+- Provides a summative assessment that awards academic credit, either directly following successful completion of the microcredential or via recognition of prior learning upon enrolment as a student on a university’s course of study.

 - Uses a reliable method of ID verification at the point of assessment that complies with the recognised university’s policies and/or is widely adopted across the platforms authorised to use the CMF.